If you have an Australian real estate licence or registration

 If you’re licensed or registered in New South Wales

-If you’re licenced or registered in New South Wales, you need to complete Unit Standard 23137 within 6 months of being deemed licensed in New Zealand.
-This qualification is about demonstrating your knowledge of preparing a sale and purchase agreement and facilitating the sale of real estate.
+If you’re licensed or registered in New South Wales, you need to complete unit standard 23137 within 6 months of being deemed licensed in New Zealand.
+This unit standard is about demonstrating your knowledge of preparing a sale and purchase agreement and facilitating the sale of real estate.

-You need to complete this qualification because the real estate profession in New South Wales is different to that in New Zealand.
+You need to complete this unit standard because the real estate profession in New South Wales is different to that in New Zealand.
 In particular, you’re not authorised to prepare sale and purchase agreements in New South Wales.

-After you’ve given us evidence that you’ve completed this qualification and you’ve had 6 months experience as a licensee in New Zealand, you can:
+After you’ve given us evidence that you’ve completed this unit standard and you’ve had 6 months' experience as a licensee in New Zealand, you can:

 - prepare sale and purchase agreements for land, interest in land, the goodwill of a business or chattels